aj-authify/api/README.md

 # Authify API

-Authify API provides a simple, secure way to manage phone number-based authentication for websites.
-It supports generating and verifying TPO (Temporary Passcode) codes for user authentication.
+netAuthify provides a simple, secure way to manage phone number-based authentication for websites.
+It supports generating and verifying OTP (One-time password) codes for user authentication.

 ## Overview